GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 tags: [competition, setup, admin, configuration]
 ---

-# Site Competition Setup

-Admins configure competitions from the `Challenge Settings > Setup` menu.
-Selecting **Site Competition** enables the full setup flow.

-## Type Tab

-- Select **Site Competition** in the "Challenge Submission Type" dropdown
-- Required fields: **Challenge Categories**, **Admin Phone Number**
-- Click **Save** to reveal all additional setup tabs
-- Options include:
-  - Embed URL, media type options, and media limit
-  - Toggles for vote visibility, anonymous voting, subscription defaults
-  - Upload options for intro/prize/confirmation videos and images

-## Rounds Tab

-- Define start and end dates for each round (must be future-dated)
-- Add rounds using **Add Round** button
-- Each round can be renamed and customized:
-  - Dates, winner selection method, winner count
-  - Auto-notify competitors
-  - Auto-advance to next round
-- Click **Save Rounds** to confirm changes

-## Submissions Tab

-- Optionally set a redirect URL after form submission
-- Toggle visibility/requirement for: Name, Phone, Email, Caption, Country, State, City
-- At least one field must be required, and required fields must be visible
-- Save changes with the **Save** button

-## Rules Tab

-- Customize **Challenge Introduction/Description**
-- **Challenge Rules** must be filled out to proceed

-## Messaging Tab

-- Customizable messages:
-  - Submission, Advancement, Condolences, Final, and Winner (email & SMS)
-  - Voting Stage Subtitle
-  - Submission Instructions

-## Terms & Conditions Tab

-- Prewritten Gigg terms (not editable)
-- Must click **Accept** before publishing

-## Finalize Tab

-- Shows a summary of all setup tabs
-- Red outlines or text indicate missing required fields
-- Once all tabs are valid, the **Publish** button becomes active
+# How admins setup a site competition

+- Find the setup options in Challenge Settings > Setup > Type.
+The "Challenge Submission Type" dropdown will have "Post Competition" selected by default.
+Click the dropdown and choose "Site Competition".
+Enter the required information ("Challenge Categories" and "Admin Phone Number") and click the Save button in the bottom right.
+This will cause all the setup tabs for a site competition to appear.
+- Fields shared between Post and Site Competitions will retain their values when switching types.

+## Setup options in the "Type" tab:
+1. Text/Dropdown: Challenge Embed URL (required), Accepted Submission Media Types (enforces upload restrictions), Media Limit per Submission (UI blocks exceeding uploads)
+2. Toggles: Hide Vote Count, Single Vote per User, Enable Anonymous Voting, Voters Subscribed by Default
+3. Media Uploads: Intro Video, Intro Image or Thumbnail, Confirmation Video, Background Image, Prize Video, Prize Image or Thumbnail

+## Using the "Rounds" tab:
+1. Choose start/end times (start must be in future, end at least 15 min later)
+2. Add/Edit Rounds with "Add Round" button.
+For each round:
+   - Rename, set dates
+   - Choose winner selection method and count
+   - Toggle Auto-Notify Competitors and Auto-Advance Rounds
+3. If Auto-Advance is off, the admin must click "Advance Round" manually.
+   - When a round ends with no action, competition pauses.
+A message appears on the site stating that the next round will begin shortly.
+4. Press "Save Rounds" in the bottom right

+## Using the "Submissions" tab:
+1. Add an optional redirect URL after submission
+2. Toggle visibility/requirement for: Name, Phone, Email, Caption, Country, State, City
+   - At least one must be required, and a field must be visible to be required
+   - These toggles apply globally across competitions
+   - Admins cannot add custom fields
+3. Press "Save" to apply changes

+## Using the "Rules" tab:
+1. Edit default Challenge Introduction/Description
+2. Challenge Rules is required to publish and starts blank

+## Using the "Messaging" tab:
+1. Default messages populate upon selecting Site Competition
+2. Message types include:
+   - Submissions Email, Advancement Email, Advancement SMS, Condolences Email, Condolences SMS, Final Email, Winner Email, Winner SMS
+3. Optional fields: Voting Stage Subtitle and Submission Instructions
+4. Variables (e.g., `{submission_name}`, `{round_number}`) can be used in templates

+## Using the "Terms & Conditions" tab:
+1. Displays Gigg terms (not editable)
+2. Must click "Accept" to proceed

+## Using the "Finalize" tab:
+1. Shows a checklist summary of all tabs
+   - Tabs with missing required fields are outlined in red
+2. No draft or preview mode exists
+3. Once complete, the "Publish" button becomes clickable and publishes to the Gigg Competitions website